itsyuen/itsyuen/README.md

 - Research asks where the existing understanding is insufficient.
 - Experimentation produces evidence.
 - Publishing forces the evidence into a defensible argument.

+Then published research becomes new teaching material, while teaching exposes gaps and questions that become new investigations.